rahul-bhave/sqs-utilities/README.md

 _a.1_: Method to read from sqs queue
 _a.2_: Method to send message to sqs queue

-b) conf/queue_list.conf file: This will list out all the sqs queues first-queue, first-failure-queue, second-queue
+b) conf/sqs_utilities_conf.py file: This will list out all the sqs queues first-queue, first-failure-queue, second-queue

+c)

 _What will be done in sqs_utilities.py ?_: